 For more information about wildfire smoke conditions and smoke forecasts, go to the Washington Smoke Information Blog.

 The colored dots on the map below refer to EPA's Air Quality Index (AQI) levels of air pollution and related health warnings.
-Click on any dot to get detailed monitoring station information and air pollution data.
+Click on a dot to get detailed monitoring station information and air pollution data.

 Learn how to make a low-cost clean air fan.
 This simple fan-filter combination can reduce tiny, harmful particles in bad air — like wildfire smoke, wood smoke, dust, vehicle exhaust, and pesticide spray.
 Use it in a small room, with the windows and doors closed.